Why Sourcing is So Important to Talent Acquisition

 - 90% of global professionals are open to new opportunities, even if they aren’t actively looking for work.

-Taken together, these data points explain why sourcing has quickly become one of the most important elements of talent management.
+Taken together, these data points explain why sourcing is so important to talent management.
 They explain why over 58% of TA professionals in a recent Gem survey said they have dedicated sourcers on their talent teams.
 The following is for that other 42%—the teams that don’t yet have a process in place for actively recruiting passive talent.

 We all know that the economy—record-low unemployment rates, a job market driven by candidates—is shaping the TA industry in big ways.
 You likely hear the term “talent scarcity”—the argument that there aren’t enough skilled workers to meet demand—on a daily basis.
 But the most mature talent acquisition teams don’t buy into this line of thinking.
 They recognize there are plenty of skilled workers out there; many of them just happen to be working elsewhere.
 And the vast majority of them would be open to a career change if the offer was right.
 That’s why the Apples, Googles, and Amazons of the world have teams of dedicated sourcers… despite the fact that they’re inundated with applications.